EgosOwn/onionr/docs/whitepaper.md

 * Resistance to censorship of underlying infrastructure or of network hosts

 * Anonymization of users by default
-   * The Inability to violently coerce human users (personal threats/"doxxing", or totalitarian regime censorship)
+   * The Inability to coerce human users (personal threats/"doxxing", or totalitarian regime censorship)

 * Economic availability.
 A system should not rely on a single device to be constantly online, and should not be overly expensive to use.
 The majority of people in the world own cell phones, but comparatively few own personal computers, particularly in developing countries.
+Internet connectivity can be slow or spotty in many areas.

 There are many great projects that tackle decentralization and privacy issues, but there are none which tackle all of the above issues.
 Some of the existing networks have also not worked well in practice, or are more complicated than they need to be.

 # Onionr Design Goals

-When designing Onionr we had these goals in mind:
+When designing Onionr we had these main goals in mind:

 * Anonymous Blocks
    * Difficult to determine block creator or users regardless of transport used
-* Default Anonymous Transport Layer
- * Tor and I2P
+* Node-anonymity
 * Transport agnosticism
-* Default global sync, but can configure what blocks to seed
+* Default global sync, but configurable
 * Spam resistance
-* Encrypted blocks

 # Onionr Design